WHITE DEFENDANTS WITH BLACK HEARTS

 “This is no “garden variety” dispute or family squabble; it concerns a decades-long criminal undertaking, whose participants went so far as to employ government instrumentalities in furtherance of their fraudulent acts.”

 George White’s response was that he was only accused of one crooked deal and that doesn’t make a ‘pattern of criminality.
-The Compass Marketing response to that was simply baloney, George committed a Troika of wrongdoing, though it was stated in legal terms, it still added up to being packaged processed meat products.
+The Compass Marketing response to that was simply baloney, George committed a Troika of wrongdoing, and though it was stated in legal terms, it still added up to being packaged processed meat products.

 Daniel White’s response said he only did one bad act and apparently didn’t think the rest of his antics rose above the level of giving someone a wedgie.
 Daniel White’s misdeeds and alleged felonious acts are befitting of a Carousel of Crime including a Horse of Shareholder Loan Scheme, a Giraffe of Secret Bank Accounts, a revolving Hog of Ghost Employees including his Ghost Bestie from next door, and up to a total of nine with the Grand Carriage Ride where Daniel made monkeys of the IRS with a scheme of alleged fraud which may go down in the history books.